 Thus, if you are curious whether there are employers viewing your background, there is nothing wrong with prospective employers conducting a full background check.
 You will usually have to give permission, which means you will be aware of these checks.
 Furthermore, the federal Fair Credit Reporting Act (FCRA) is there to protect your rights as well.

-The federal Fair Credit Reporting Act (FCRA) promotes the accuracy, fairness, and privacy of information of consumer reporting agencies.
+The federal Fair Credit Reporting Act (FCRA) promotes the accuracy, fairness, and privacy of the information of consumer reporting agencies.
 There are many types of consumer reporting agencies, including credit bureaus and specialty agencies, i.e., about check writing histories, medical records, and rental history records.

 Employers viewing your background take into consideration the FCRA regulations, which also stipulates how old the information contained on these reports can be.
 This means that you should know yourself exactly what a prospective employer will find out about you.
 Should any of that information be less than positive, you may consider disclosing this before the search is complete.

 That said, prospective employers also perform other types of background checks.
 One of these is to ask you for past references.
 These will usually be employment references, unless you are fresh out of school or college, in which case they can be academic or even personal references.
 These references are designed to get to know you as a person and worker.

 Keep in mind that, even if an employer asks for the background information listed above, and it is legal, the former employer does not have to answer.
 Many companies limit what they will disclose about former employees.
 Sometimes this is for fear of lawsuits for defamation.
 Other organizations may not release information due to internal privacy policies.

 The other thing that many employers will do is screen your social media profiles.
 This, they believe, will give them an even greater insight into who you are in your personal life.